cartier966/pacificprograming/README.md

    -more logging could be implemented

-   -a seperate provider should be implemented for the SQLite db actions (and the JsonFile actions which are not used)
+   -a seperate provider should be implemented for the SQLite db actions, the service call to external API (and the JsonFile actions which are not used)